 List ranges from Sanja Jovanović to Shayna Nackoney, plus much more.While this isn't a list of all female swimmers, it does answer the questions "Who are the most famous female swimmers?" and "Who are the best female swimmers?"

-Natalie Coughlin Hall, née Natalie Anne Coughlin, is an American competition swimmer and twelve-time Olympic medalist.
-Ten days before her 20th birthday in 2002, she became the first woman ever to swim the 100-meter backstroke in less than one minute.
+- Photo: John M. Keller / Getty ImagesNatalie Anne Coughlin Hall (born August 23, 1982) is an American competition swimmer and twelve-time Olympic medalist.
+While attending the University of California, Berkeley, she became the first woman ever to swim the 100-meter backstroke (long course) in less than one minute—ten days before her 20th birthday in 2002.
 At the 2008 Summer Olympics, she became the first U.S. female athlete in modern Olympic history to win six medals in one Olympiad, and the first woman ever to win a 100-meter backstroke gold in two consecutive Olympics.
-Coughlin's success has earned her the World Swimmer of the Year Award once and American Swimmer of the Year Award three times.
-She has won a total of forty-nine medals in major international competition, twenty-two gold, ... more on Wikipedia
+At the 2012 Summer Olympics, she earned a bronze medal in the 4×100-meter freestyle relay.
+Her total of twelve Olympic medals ties her with Jenny Thompson... more